 - Avoid eating fried items, pre-cut fruits, and juices from roadside vendors and stick to high quality and hygiene.

 - Avoid watermelon and muskmelons and also goosing on too many mangoes may cause pimples.

 - People who face skin allergies during rainy seasons must avoid spicy foods.
 Spicy foods raise body temperature and stimulate blood circulation and it leads to allergies and skin irritation.

-- Avoid heavy oils like sesame oil, peanut oil and mustard oil as they fall in first place to invite infections.
+- Avoid heavy oils like sesame oil, peanut oil, and mustard oil as they fall in the first place to invite infections.